mozilla/normandy-nextgen-study-example/README.md

 When Firefox compares versions, `0.3pre` would be seen as less than `0.3`.
 These two can be used to test upgrading between versions of the add-on.

+All variants of the add-on are available on [the releases page](https://github.com/mozilla/normandy-nextgen-study-example/releases).

 ## Usage of the add-on

 When installed correctly, the add-on places a green puzzle piece browser